-A history of breast cancer in immediate female relatives, especially at a young age, may indicate a genetic predisposition and constitutes a major risk factor in 5-10% of breast cancer patients.
+A history of breast cancer in immediate female relatives, especially at a young age, may indicate a genetic predisposition and constitutes a major risk factor in five to ten percent of breast cancer patients.

 Risk factors include:

-- Environment - Eighty-five to 90% of all breast cancers are diagnosed in women with no family history.
+Eighty-five to 90 percent of all breast cancers are diagnosed in women with no family history.
 Breast cancer is individual and based on the interaction between a woman's environment and heredity.
 American diets, which are high in animal products, contribute to an increase in breast cancer in contrast to vegetarian diets.
 No evidence exists, despite many scientific studies, of increased risk from exposure to herbicides, pesticides, hair dye, deodorants or other chemicals in our American lifestyle.